PPP (complexity): Definition

 weak pigeonhole principle guarantees totality.
 PWPP is the corresponding class of problems that are polynomial-time reducible to it.
 WEAK-PIGEON is the following problem:

 Given a Boolean circuit $C$ having $n$ input bits and $n-1$ output bits, find $x \ne y$ such that $C(x) = C(y)$.

 Here, the range of the circuit is strictly smaller than its domain, so the circuit is guaranteed to be non-injective.
 WEAK-PIGEON reduces to PIGEON by appending a single 1 bit to the circuit's output, so PWPP $\subseteq$ PPP.

+Generalized pigeonhole principles

+The ordinary PIGEON problem can be viewed equivalently as finding a collision in a map from $N+1$ pigeons to $N$ holes.
+This has been generalized to multi-collisions.
+For an integer $t \ge 2$, the problem $t$-PIGEON asks, given a Boolean circuit representing a map from $(t-1)N+1$ pigeons to $N$ holes, to find $t$ distinct pigeons mapped to the same hole.
+The associated class $t$-PPP consists of total NP search problems reducible to this problem; $2$-PPP coincides with PPP.

+Jain, Li, Robere, and Xun studied these classes as a hierarchy of generalized pigeonhole principles.
+They proved that, in the black-box setting, the generalized pigeonhole classes form a strict hierarchy and related them to multi-collision resistance in cryptography.
+They also showed that as a consequence, RAMSEY (given a graph, find a clique or independent set of a size guaranteed to exist) does not have a black-box reduction to PPP.
+This was evidence towards refuting a conjecture by Goldberg and Papadimitriou that RAMSEY is in the class PPP in the standard circuit model.

 Connection to cryptography

 We can view the circuit in PIGEON as a polynomial-time computable hash function.
 Hence, PPP is the complexity class which captures the hardness of either inverting or finding a collision in hash functions.
 More generally, the relationship of subclasses of FNP to polynomial-time complexity classes can be used to determine the existence of certain cryptographic primitives, and vice versa.